jnozzi/cocoadev.com/markdown/SoundWoes.md

 ----

 Yes, you may call it caching.
-General/NSSound class maintains a list of loaded sounds, I suppose, not to load one sound twice.
+NSSound class maintains a list of loaded sounds, I suppose, not to load one sound twice.
 Its public interface, however, lacks a means to unload its instances.
-Indeed, you should not send     release to General/NSSound objects because from my personal experience they are released and deallocated automatically in Panther.
-I just could not figure out when. --General/KonstantinAnoshkin.
+Indeed, you should not send     release to NSSound objects because from my personal experience they are released and deallocated automatically in Panther.
+I just could not figure out when. --KonstantinAnoshkin.

 ----